Germinating the seeds

-Fill each pot with a well-draining soil mix, such as 3 parts potting soil to 2 part perlite (use small- or medium-size perlite, not large chunks) or coarse sand.
+Fill each pot with a well-draining soil mix, such as 2 parts potting soil to 2 part perlite (use small- or medium-size perlite, not large chunks) or coarse sand.
 An alternate mix is equal parts of coir fiber and perlite, with some slow-release potting soil mixed in.

 Water the soil until evenly moist (but not soggy), and place the seeds about 1.5 inches (4 cm) from each other and the sides of the pot.
 Cover with 1/8 to 1/4 inches (3-6 mm) of soil and water this layer.

 Until the seeds sprout, ensure that the soil surface doesn't dry out.
 An easy way to maintain moisture is to enclose the pots in a clear plastic dome or bag.
 Just leave it open a crack for fresh air to enter.
 You may need to drip some water on the soil every day or 2 to keep it moist.

-The seeds should start sprouting within 4 to 6 weeks.
-Some may take up to 3 months.
+The seeds should start sprouting within 4 to 6 weeks, but sometimes take up to 3 months to begin sprouting.